kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Forecasting and Staffing

-Understaffing hurts service.
+Understaffing hurts service
-Overstaffing raises cost.
+Overstaffing raises cost
 Schedules depend on accuracy

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.